SoftCircuits/PerformanceTester/README.md

 public void Initialize();
 ```

 A method that is called before the test to perform any initialization.
-This initialization is run before the timer starts.
+This time taken by this method is not included in the timing of this test.

 ```cs
 public void Run();